bahrus/tilium/README.md

 - **Skeleton** - Placeholder loading component with multiple variants and animations
 - **Slider** - Range slider
 - **Snackbar** - Brief messages and notifications with actions and auto-hide
+- **SpeedDial** - Floating action button that reveals related actions when activated

 ### Data Display
 - **Accordion** - Expandable panels for organizing content with summary and details sections